 - Om Ali: For those with a sweet tooth, don’t leave Egypt without trying Om Ali.
 This sweet snack is made from puff pastry soaked in milk, nuts, raisins, coconut, and sugar and is then baked.

-Travelers do need to keep in mind that tap water is not drinkable in Egypt, so you will need to buy bottled water as you go.
-This is obviously cheaper at shops rather than from vendors at tourist sites, but it’s not too expensive.
+Travelers need to keep in mind that tap water is not drinkable in Egypt, so you will need to buy bottled water as you go.
+This is obviously cheaper at shops than from vendors at tourist sites, but it’s not too expensive.
 Ask your guides what you should be paying for a bottle to ensure you aren’t being overcharged.
 Or, if your guide offers to buy the water for you, then just give them the money after.
-They will get charged a cheaper local price than you would have to pay as a tourist.
+They will get charged a lower local price than you would have to pay like a tourist.
 For more on Egyptian food, read this post.

 7. Egypt is a Great Scuba Diving and Beach Destination